Vivek48Shah/ContextRec/README.md

 # ContextRec

-# ContextRec: Contextual Sequence-Based Retrieval System using Custom BERT MLM
+# Contextual Sequence-Based Retrieval System using Custom BERT MLM

 **ContextRec** is a contextual sequence-based retrieval system built on a custom-trained BERT-style Masked Language Model (MLM).
 It models user-item interaction sequences to learn contextual relationships between items, enabling personalized and intelligent retrieval and recommendations.